-In the well establish picture from Minkowski quantum field theory, the scattering amplitudes can be calculated without ambiguity, and the main results are the conservation of energy and momentum in scattering processes.
-We want to see how these results will be affected by a curved background.
-This section will be entirely dedicated to the study of Coulomb scattering for a massive charged scalar field on de Sitter space.

 In our calculation we need the form of the Coulomb potential on de Sitter space-time which will depend on line element.
-Here the situation is immediate as we point out in \cite{B13}, if one recalls the conformal invariance of the Maxwell equations and that the de Sitter metric is conformal with the Minkowski one.
+Here the situation is immediate if one recalls the conformal invariance of the Maxwell equations and that the de Sitter metric is conformal with the Minkowski one.
 If we write $\frac{Ze}{|\vec{x}|}$ for the Coulomb field in the Minkowski space, then we find for the corresponding de Sitter potential:

-where the hated indices indicate that we refer to the components in the local Minkowski frames.
+where the hatted indices indicate that we refer to the components in the local Minkowski frames.
 We also observe that (\ref{eq:pot}) is just the expression from flat space with distances dilated/contracted by the factor $e^{-\omega t}$.

 Having the above elements we can proceed to develop the theory for the scattering amplitude on de Sitter spacetime.
-Here the necessary requirements for develop the scattering theory is the global hyperbolicity of the space \cite{B8} and having a complete set of solutions of the free equation for incident field and scattered field (Born approximation), with the distinction between positive and negative frequencies.
+Here the necessary requirements for developing the scattering theory is the global hyperbolicity of the space \cite{B8} and having a complete set of solutions of the free equation for the incident field and the scattered field (Born approximation), with the distinction between positive and negative frequencies.

 Let $\phi_{i}(x)$ and $\phi_{f}(x)$ be the freely propagating waves in the $in$ and $out$ sectors, and we assume that they are both plane wave of positive frequency.
-Our intention is to calculate the amplitude of Coulomb scattering for the external field (\ref{eq:pot}) and for initial and final states of the form:
+Our intention is to calculate the amplitude of Coulomb scattering for the external field (\ref{eq:pot}) and for the initial and final states of the form:

-Replacing our quantities of interest (\ref{eq:pot}) and (\ref{eq:sol}) in the definition of scattering amplitude (\ref{eq:ampl2}) we observe that the dependence of $t, \vec{x}$ allows us to split the four dimensional integral into a spatial integral and a temporal one.
-Then is immediate that the spatial integral have exactly the form as in the Minkowski space \cite{B4}:
+Replacing our quantities of interest (\ref{eq:pot}) and (\ref{eq:sol}) in the definition of scattering amplitude (\ref{eq:ampl2}) we observe that the dependence on $t, \vec{x}$ allows us to split the four dimensional integral into a spatial integral and a temporal one.
+The spatial integral have exactly the same form as in the Minkowski space \cite{B4}: